openghg/openghg/README.md

-# hugs
+# Hub for UK Greenhouse Gas Science
-Repository for the HUGS
+Repository for the HUGS project